 A subwoofer will add the bass to your music that you need to enjoy it more.
 You can hear the lyrics and the underlying vocals with the low-frequency feature.

 Your subwoofer will make your home theater sound like a full show.

 A subwoofer is a great addition to gamers who love playing adventure and sports games.

-The game’s soundtrack and in-game sounds are enhanced by the 3D sound effect.
+The 3D sound effect improves the game’s music and in-game sounds.
 You will have a great time playing Call of Duty and God of War games with a quality subwoofer.